erpc-io/eRPC/README.md

    * DPDK-enabled NICs on Microsoft Azure: Use `-DTRANSPORT=dpdk -DAZURE=on`
  * RDMA (InfiniBand/RoCE) NICs: Use `DTRANSPORT=infiniband`.
 Add `DROCE=on`
    if using RoCE.
- * Mellanox drivers optimized specially for eRPC are available in the `drivers` directory

 ## Running eRPC over DPDK on Microsoft Azure VMs